bytecodealliance/sig-embedded/Target_Platforms/Embedded-SIG-Target-Platforms.md

 ## Purpose of this Document

 This document defines the minimum hardware and software platforms that all contributions to the Embedded Special Interest Group should address.
-This document should define what devices and software platforms are in scope, and also what devices and platforms are out of scope.
+This document should define what devices and software platforms are in scope (targeted), and also what devices and platforms are out of scope.

 ## Intended Audience